slint-ui/slint/docs/langref/src/states.md

 ```

 In this example, the `active` and `active-hovered` states are defined depending on the value of the `active`
 boolean property and the `TouchArea`'s `has-hover`.
-Hovering will toggle between blue and green background,
+When the user hovers the example with the mouse, it will toggle between a blue and a green background,
 and adjust the text label accordingly.
 Clicking toggles the `active` property and thus enters the `inactive` state.